 Simply Asia (The Zone at Rosebank, Mall of the South , Norwood, Killarney Mall, Mall of Africa)

 I love Thai food and Simply Asia does have the best halaal Thai food in Johannesburg.
 My favourite , and those of most people I speak to is the 514 – Ba-Mee Prik-Phao (Roasted Chilli Paste and Cashew Nut Noodles).
 However I have tried other dishes on the menu like the 622 - Linguine Phad Tom Yum and have not been disappointed.
 Find them here.

-For their delicious butter chickens and kormas.
+For their schwarmas and chicken.

 Kauai (Sandton City and Cresta)